 As soon as you are able it is a good idea to apply for the marriage license.
 The Rev. Watkins requires the license in her office the week prior to the ceremony.

 What about pre-marital counseling?

 It is required by church canon (law) that you have some sort of premarital counseling.
 It is our preference that you choose to do this counseling with a licensed professional.
 Such things as family of origin issues, finances, sexuality, children, and gender roles, among other things, should be discussed.
 The cost of premarital counseling is the responsibility of the couple.
-If you don’t already have a relationship with a counselor, the Rev. Watkins can give you some suggestions.
+If you don’t already have a relationship with a counselor, we can give you some suggestions.